th7mo/th7mo.com/style-guide.md

 ## Formatting

-Use the rules described in the [Markdown workflow](/markdown-workflow.md).
+- Use the rules described in the [Markdown workflow](/markdown-workflow.md).

-Every Markdown file name must be written in `lowercase-kabab-case`.
+- Every Markdown file name must be written in `lowercase-kabab-case`.

-Start the document with a heading 1 (`#`) with the name of the Markdown file.
+- Start the document with a heading 1 (`#`) with the name of the Markdown file.
-Capitalize the first character of the note title.
+- Capitalize the first character of the note title.
-Only one heading 1 is allowed in the entire note.
+- Only one heading 1 is allowed in the entire note.

-When writing commands using the triple backtick syntax, never prefix the command with `$` or `#`.
+- When writing commands using the triple backtick syntax, never prefix the command with `$` or `#`.
   Write the command without any prefixes, so it can easily be copied to the terminal.

-> [!NOTE]
-> Standardize where `(additional comments)` should be.
-> Should they be inside the sentence (the `.` period after the `(comment)`) or after the sentence?

-Use the `> [!NOTE]` GitHub Flavored Markdown syntax for explaining that a section is work in progress.
+- Use the `> [!NOTE]` GitHub Flavored Markdown syntax for explaining that a section is work in progress.
-Use the work in progress indicator as close to the source as possible, so the reader knows that a part of the note is not finished or needs adjustment.
+- Use the work in progress indicator as close to the source as possible, so the reader knows that a part of the note is not finished or needs adjustment.

 ## Language